joannakl/cs102/projects/project2_CardCipher.markdown

     `27 11 5 15 16 4 14 13 26 23 7 19 6 20 10 21 2 8 25 28 17 22 1 9 24 18 3 12`

-1. Take the top card and record its value.
+1. Look at the top card’s value (which is again 1-27, as it was in the previous step, i.e., treat 28 joker as 27) and record it.
 Put the card back on top of the deck and count down the deck by that number.
 Record the value of the NEXT card in the deck, but don’t remove it from the deck.
 This is the key value.
 If that next card happens to be a joker, don’t record